Sartorra/Sartorra/README.md

 ### Hi there 👋
-The majority of my contributions are on public repositories!
+The majority of my contributions are on private repositories!

 ![GitHub Stats for Sticks](https://github-readme-stats.vercel.app/api?username=Styxies&show_icons=true)
 <!--